 This stressful cycle can lead to a violent downward spiral that can affect every aspect of an Atlanta DUI victim’s life: personal relationships, physical health, emotional wellbeing and more.
 This is why DUI victims should let an experienced Atlanta DUI victim lawyer help them break the cycle and get a fair recovery.

-At the Law Offices of Shane Smith, we strive to minimize your agony.
+At Shane Smith Law, we strive to minimize your agony.
 While we can’t control your physical suffering, we can help with the financial stress you may be left with as a result of the crash.

 Victims have rights to be compensated when injuries go beyond physical injuries, such as lost income from not being able to work.
 You should be recouping lost wages, medical expenses, costs for future medical procedures, future lost income and more.
 But, how do you know what your case may be worth?